 4. The banks are not on your side

 Let’s be blunt... banks are in the business to make a profit.

 That means your bank wants to make money out of you.

 This doesn’t mean bankers aren’t trustworthy but beware that the mortgage they’re selling you may not be the best product for you.

-Without an independent advice from a finance strategist, you could also end up paying higher fees and interest rate.
+Without a piece of independent advice from a finance strategist, you could also end up paying higher fees and interest rates.

 Or worst, unable to get the finance you need to invest in property.